-Reduce Library Binary Size
+Reduce Library Binary Size for AVS Device SDK

 You can use the following methods to reduce the size of the libraries you use in the Alexa Voice Service (AVS) Device SDK.